Who is a Candidate for TMS Therapy for Depression in Boston?

 Though TMS therapy is a very good option for many people struggling with depression, it’s not recommended for people who have any type of metal implant in their head, or for people with a history of seizure disorders.
 At Dignity Brain Health, we recommend TMS therapy for pregnant women only in exceptional cases, as there could be a potential risk to the unborn child if the mother suffers a seizure during treatment (this is extremely rare, but it’s still a risk).

-Dignity Brain Health Is Here To Help
+Dignity Brain Health Is Here To Help in Boston

 If you have any questions about depression, TMS therapy, your symptoms, or any potential treatments you’ve heard of, know that you can contact our caring and attentive staff at Dignity Brain Health.
 We’re here to answer questions, help with treatment, and most importantly, serve as a support system for your depression treatment.